Postgraduate offer-holders: yet to meet conditions

 If you are bringing children or dependents, you must make financial provision for them.
 Childcare in the UK can be very expensive and waiting-lists can be long, so please plan this aspect of your arrangements with care.

-The central University’s childcare office oversees the facilities and assistance offered to University staff and students with children, provides an information service helping support families in the University community, and has a wealth of further guidance and information: www.childcare.admin.cam.ac.uk/.
+The central University’s Childcare Services oversees the facilities and assistance offered to University staff and students with children, provides an information service helping support families in the University community, and has a wealth of further guidance and information.

 Healthcare and disability support

-When you complete the Initial Information Request form, you are required to share medical and disability support needs, especially if these relate to accommodation provision.
-You can also email the nurse and the wellbeing coordinator at [email protected] and [email protected] if you have questions.
+When you complete the College Membership Confirmation form, you are encouraged to share medical and disability support needs, especially if these relate to accommodation provision.
+You can email our College Nurse and our Wellbeing Coordinator at [email protected] and [email protected] if you are more comfortable with this.

 International students

-You can seek guidance and advice from the College’s Postgraduate Office before arrival and once you are here, your individual College tutor (who will be assigned when you arrive at Churchill), the student representative body (MCR) and their welfare officers, and other College provision including the nurse and the wellbeing coordinator are available to you.
+You can seek guidance and advice from the College’s Postgraduate Office before arrival and once you are here, your individual College Tutor (who will be assigned when you arrive at Churchill), the student representative body (MCR) and their welfare officers.
+Other College provision, including the Nurse and the Wellbeing Coordinator, are also available to you.

 See, in particular, the ISO’s pre-arrival information and International Student Guide.
-The UK government website also provides guidance on student visa arrangements: www.gov.uk/browse/visas-immigration/student-visas.
+The UK government website also provides guidance on student visa arrangements.

 The terms of your visa will require you to formally register with the University and the College when you arrive to study.
-At Churchill this registration takes place in the Postgraduate Office.
-This requires you to bring your passport and visa information for recording and you are also required to keep your student record updated with a Cambridge term time address and UK mobile phone number.
+At Churchill, this registration takes place in the Postgraduate Office.
+This requires you to bring your passport and visa information for recording and you are also required to keep your student record updated with a Cambridge term time address and mobile number.

 You may also be interested in: